Privacy and Disclosures

 Why do you use it?
 Newsletters are one of the strongest tools for connecting with book fans, and we trust Mailerlite's history of data integrity and good practices.

 What is it?
 Facebook Pixel collects depersonalized tracking data for advertising, marketing, and user management purposes.
-If you are a regular web browser, you undoubtedly are already recorded in the Pixel ecosystem, unless you have very stringent privacy settings.
-Including a Pixel on our website allows us to access that anonymized data that is already collected, and enables us to find other likely fans of our books.
+If you are a regular web browser, you undoubtedly are already recorded in the Pixel ecosystem, unless you have very stringent privacy settings and have never installed social or browsing mobile apps.
+Including a Pixel on our website allows us to access that anonymized data which is already collected, and enables us to find other likely fans of our books.
 All Pixel activity is covered by Facebook's data policy.

 Why do you use it?
 To call our feelings about Facebook complicated would be putting it lightly.
 We do not believe a single business should have so much control over user data.
 We similarly believe Facebook specifically has too much power, and should be more tightly regulated.
-Nonetheless, it is impossible to engage in the advertising and marketing that's mandatory to find and build an audience in today's publishing world without it.
+However, without that data it's impossible to engage in the advertising and marketing required to find and build an audience in today's publishing world.
 This is particularly true for niche-focused media, which is often impossible to advertise for based solely on traditional methods like keywords, because interest-targeting features are frequently censored or limited (including on Facebook advertising itself).

 We will take every opportunity to be good stewards of data collected from the fanbase, and will always keep an ear open for the day when we can abandon Pixel and all other forms of user tracking while still remaining competitive in modern marketplaces.